urbit/urbit/pkg/hs/urbit-uruk/skew.md

     (S K (S K) (S K K))
     (K (S K K) (S K (S K K)))
     (S K K)

 That's it for the core of the SK system we have in SKEW.
 With `S` and `K`, we can encode the entire unenriched lambda calculus.

 Our next requirement is making functions in code legible to the interpreter.
-Nock's big idea is the Jet: formally specify every function or piece of code in your pure-functional system without any side-effects or FFI and signal to the interpreter that a piece of set of raw combinator reductions can be replaced with a native, optimized implementation.
+Nock's big idea is the Jet: formally specify every function or piece of code in your pure-functional system without any side-effects or FFI and signal to the interpreter that a series of raw combinator reductions can be replaced with a native, optimized implementation.

 The E combinator specifies a jet and specifies order of execution.
 The jet is a number of E letters which specify the arity of the function, a tag which is